linuxuser27/disvm/readme.md

 The source tree is as follows:

- - `limbo/` - Source code written in Limbo for testing the VM
+ - `limbo/` - Source code written in Limbo for testing DisVM
      - `compiler/` - Copied and slightly modified source code for the official Limbo compiler
  - `src/`
      - `asm/` - Library for manipulating byte code
      - `include/` - Global include files
-     - `exec/` - Hosting binary for VM (includes debugger)
+     - `exec/` - Hosting binary for DisVM (includes debugger)
      - `vm/` - DisVM as a static library